4 signs you’re the target of a Ponzi scheme

 Don’t be defrauded.

 Yes, smart crooks are looking to rip you off.
 I always have been.
 It always can be!
 And with the net, it’s increasing.
-So protect yourself by getting to know to understand the 4 common developments of the criminals running these scams.
+So protect yourself by getting to know and understand the four common developments of the criminals running these scams.

 More: 401(okay)s are broken.
 Here’s a way to fix them.